-Title 40, part 60, subpart IIII of the Code of Federal Regulations (CFR) covers the New Source Performance Standards (NSPS) for stationary reciprocating internal combustion engines.
+Title 40, Part 60, Subpart IIII of the CFR covers the New Source Performance Standards (NSPS) for stationary reciprocating internal combustion engines.

 The emissions levels of the various categories are based off emission levels enforced for various types of mobile equipment; therefore, no new engines emission levels were instituted with the ruling.
-Much of the ruling is based on the content of title 40, part 89, that governs nonroad diesel engines.
+Much of the ruling is based on the content of Title 40, Part 89, that governs nonroad diesel engines.

 The standards were first introduced in 2005 and phased in completely by 2015.
-The phasein program for the stationary nonemergency engines can be seen in Figure 5.
-Engines not capable of this will require the use of multiple aftertreatment devices.
+The phase-in program for the stationary nonemergency engines can be seen in Figure 5.